grafana/tempo/docs/tempo/website/getting-started/quickstart-tempo.md

 ## Step 3: Send traces from the application to Tempo

 Depending on the client SDK used for instrumentation, the parameters to configure might be different.
 The following example shows configuration parameters for applications instrumented with the [Jaeger Golang Client](https://github.com/jaegertracing/jaeger-client-go).

 Set the following environment variables for the application -

 ```
 JAEGER_AGENT_HOST=localhost     # or 'tempo' if running the application with docker
 JAEGER_AGENT_PORT=6831
 ```

 For a complete list of SDKs, visit the [OpenTelemetry Registry](https://opentelemetry.io/registry/?s=sdk).
+Some SDKs (for ex: .NET, Java) also have support for autoinstrumentation.

 ## Step 4: Query for traces